 The Beatles song that Paul McCartney thought was John Lennon imitating Bob Dylan

-During John Lennon’s all-too-brief career he was a self-confessed chameleon in songwriting.
+During John Lennon’s all-too-brief career he was a confessed chameleon in songwriting.
 The Beatles were famed for using their radar ear to pick out the freshest sounds from other artists.
 Lennon, alongside his partner Paul McCartney, wrote some of The Beatles most beloved songs but a few of them were lifted from the style of another singer, Bob Dylan.

 In 1965, Lennon was asked which songs of the band’s he liked most.
 His answer revealed a crossroads for his career.
 “One I do which I like is, ‘You’ve Got To Hide Your Love Away.’
 But it’s not commercial.”
 This sentence said it all, reflecting not only the song’s original inspiration but the band’s new direction in songwriting.
 They were ditching the chart-topping pop styles and, instead, shooting from the hip and aiming for the heart.

 During the Beatlemania explosion, the Fab Four were expected to churn out songs like a factory, with the Lennon-McCartney partnership working in overdrive to fulfil their two-album and one film a year quota.
 It was truly gruelling stuff and didn’t allow either writer to express themselves as they had hoped for truly.

 The Beatles were dominating the charts but with songs that were pure pop and without much gravity.
 Songs revolved around teen heartbreak, fast cars, dance halls and other classic rock ‘n’ roll tropes.
-It was something that Lennon would change during the band’s career and one song saw the beginning of that movement, the 1965 Help! cut, ‘You’ve Got To Hide Your Love Away.’
+It was something that Lennon would change during the band’s career, and one song saw the beginning of that movement, the 1965 Help! cut, ‘You’ve Got To Hide Your Love Away.’
 It has since been seen as a landmark moment for the Fab Four.

 The song acted as a bridge away from the pop fodder which Lennon-McCartney had become so adept at writing and instead towards a more reflective and expressive sound.
 In 1971, Lennon quite succinctly described the track: “It’s one of those that you sort of sing a bit sadly to yourself, ‘Here I stand/Head in hand.’
 I started thinking about my own emotions.”